Vibhor-kashyap-07/Numerical---Statical-computing/README.md

 INTRODUCTION:

-This repository contains implementations of various NUMERICAL AND STATISTICAL COMPUTING techniques using Python.
+This repository contains implementations of various NUMERICAL AND STATISTICAL COMPUTING techniques using C++.
 It covers fundamental concepts, efficient algorithms, and practical applications in computational mathematics and data analysis.